iansinnott/iansinnott.github.io/source/_posts/2016-11-16-a-refreshing-dose-of-minimalism.md

 It occurred to me that I could actually use the `:hover` state to accomplish all of my open/close menu interactions.
 Done!
 A few more lines eliminated.
 But I still had the `focus` event handler I was using to select all text in a text box whenever a user put their cursor inside it.
 I don't think CSS can do that... so I did end up using JS for this.
 I took it out of my script file and in-lined it on the input directly.

 That was the last event I was handling so now I scrapped my whole JS file with its event logic.
 Wow!
 No external JS file.
-How hovel... 😕.
+How novel... 😕.

 All in all here is the extent of the JS I wrote for the site: